Crime and Punishment

 Wright-Barfield, of the Royal Marine Light Infantry, stated that

-yesterday the prisoner's mother brought him to the barracks to see
+yesterday the prisoner's mother brought him to the barracks to

-and soon after he was gone missed the case containing the
+him, and soon after he was gone missed the case containing the

 instruments. - Prisoner was remanded until Tuesday.'
 When he was